pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 print("The trained function value: ", f_value_model)  # markdown-exec: hide
 ```

-Here the value of expectation of the circuit is fitted to some predefined value by varying the parameters of the addressing pattern.
+Here, the expectation value of the circuit is fitted by varying the parameters of the addressing pattern.